Credit CardsArticles

 How do I remove a credit card hold?

-Ways to avoid credit card holds
+How to avoid and deal with credit card holds

 Merchants process credit card holds for assurance that you can pay them for services rendered, so it’s unlikely they’ll grant a request to not preauthorize your card.
 However, here are ways you may be able to avoid a credit card hold: